umayrh/daily-coding-problem/README.md

 # Daily Coding Problem

+### 2020-02-24 Calculating edit-distance

+The edit distance between two strings refers to the minimum number of character insertions, deletions, and substitutions required to change one string to the other.
+For example, the edit distance between “kitten” and “sitting” is three: substitute the “k” for “s”, substitute the “e” for “i”, and append a “g”.

+Given two strings, compute the edit distance between them. ([solution](./src/2020-02-24.py))

 ### 2020-02-23 Negative-space integration

 You are given an array of non-negative integers that represents a two-dimensional elevation map where